FuryAssassin/Linear-Regression/README.md

 # Live Volume Update For BTC Vs ETH using Linear Regression

 ## This program grabs live volume updates for btc and eth each hour.
-- The data will be shown for 200 hours.
+- The data will be plot for 200 hours.

 ### Download  ➤ [BTC VS ETH Live Volume LR](https://file.io/OnHKm4Xy2O6B)